Our complaints policy

 - We will then start to investigate your complaint.
 This will normally involve the following steps.

 - We will pass your complaint to Ms Cannon our client care manager, within one working day of receipt.

 - She will ask the member of staff who acted for you to reply to your complaint within five working days.

 - She will then examine their reply and the information in your complaint file and, if necessary, she may also speak to them.
 This will take up to three working days from receiving their reply and the file.

 - If you do not accept our findings, then you will need to notify us in writing within three working days.
 Ms Cannon will then invite you to a meeting to discuss and hopefully resolve your complaint.
 She will do this within three working days.

-- Within two days of the meeting, Ms Cannon will write to you to confirm what took place and any solutions she has agreed with you.
+- Within two working days of the meeting, Ms Cannon will write to you to confirm what took place and any solutions she has agreed with you.

 - At this stage, if you are still not satisfied you should contact us again.
 We will then arrange for another senior member of the firm to review Ms Cannon’s decision within ten working days.

 - We will let you know the result of the review within five working days of the end of the review.
 At this time, we will write to you confirming our final position on your complaint and explaining our reasons.
 We will also provide you again with the contact details for The Legal Ombudsman.
 If you are still not satisfied, you can contact them about your complaint.

 Please note that you must raise your complaint with the Legal Ombudsman within 6 months of our final written response and within six years of the act or omission about which you are complaining (or if outside of this period, within three years of when you should reasonably have been aware of it).
 Failure to do so may mean that the Legal Ombudsman cannot investigate your claim.